Mercedes-Benz 300 SL

-Max Hoffman, Mercedes-Benz's United States importer at the time, inspired the 300 SL and saw an American market for such a car.
-The company introduced the 300 SL in February 1954 at the International Motor Sports Show in New York City (instead of Europe) to get it into US buyers' hands sooner.

-SL is the short form for "super-light" in German (super-leicht)Mercedes' first use of the designation, referring to the car's racing-bred light tubular-frame construction.
-The 300 SL was voted the "sports car of the century" in 1999.
+The designation "SL" is an abbreviation of the German term super-leicht, meaning "super-light", a reference to the car's racing-bred lightweight construction.
+The 300 SL was introduced to the American market at the suggestion of Max Hoffman, Mercedes-Benz's United States importer at the time, who recognized the potential demand for a high-performance sports car among American buyers.
+The Mercedes-Benz 300 SL remains a highly sought-after classic car and is celebrated for its performance, design, and technological advancements.

 Development

 Origin in the W194 racing car

-The 300 SL traces its origin to a racing sports car, the Mercedes-Benz W194.
-For this purpose, Daimler-Benz decided to race in 1951 and built a sports car.
-As a result, Mercedes' largest engine was developed: the M186, shared by the 300 "Adenauer" saloon (W186) and the luxury 300 S two-seat tourer (W188).
+The 300 SL traces its origin to an endurance racer, the Mercedes-Benz W194, developed by Daimler-Benz in 1951.
+It used the 3-liter inline-6 M186 engine, shared by the company flagship 300 "Adenauer" saloon (W186) and the two-seat 300 S grand tourer (W188).

-Racing successes in 1952 were somewhat surprising as the W194 engine was fitted only with carburetors, producing less than competing cars by Ferrari and Jaguar and the 300 SL road car introduced in 1954.
-Nevertheless, low weight and low aerodynamic drag made the W194 fast enough to be competitive in endurance races.
+Although W194's 175 hp engine produced less power than competing cars by Ferrari and Jaguar, its low weight and low aerodynamic drag made the W194 fast enough to be competitive in endurance races.

-Mercedes-Benz developed a new version for the 1953 racing season by adding fuel injection and 16-inch wheels; the gearbox was installed on its rear axle.
+Mercedes-Benz developed a new version for the 1953 racing season by replacing the M186's carburetors with mechanical direct fuel-injection, and shifting to 16-inch wheels; the gearbox was installed on its rear axle.
 Its body was made of Elektron, a magnesium alloy, which reduced its weight by 85 kg.
 Mercedes-Benz decided not to race this alloy car, choosing instead to begin participating in Formula One in 1954.
 Later versions revised the body to lower air resistance, and did not continue the transmission arrangement.

 Origin of the 300 SL

-Mass production of the 300 SL was not initially planned.
-However, the idea of a toned-down Grand Prix car for affluent performance enthusiasts in the booming post-war American market was suggested by Max Hoffman at a 1953 directors' meeting in Stuttgart.
-Mercedes' new general director, Fritz Konecke, agreed to Hoffman's order for 1,000 cars; the 300 SL was introduced at the February 1954 New York International Auto Show instead of the Frankfurt or Geneva shows, where company models usually debuted.
-In addition, the production of a smaller roadster, the Mercedes-Benz 190 SL, was announced after Hoffman ordered another 1,000 of the roadsters.
-The 300 SL and the 190 SL premiered at the 1954 New York show; Mercedes-Benz experienced a positive visitor response to both, and production began at the Sindelfingen plant in August of that year.
+The idea of Mercedes producing a toned-down Grand Prix car targeted to affluent performance enthusiasts in the booming post-war American market was suggested by the company's U.S. importer, Max Hoffman, at a 1953 directors' meeting in Stuttgart.
+Mercedes' new general director, Fritz Konecke, agreed to Hoffman's order for 1,000 cars to guarantee the success of the production run; the 300 SL was introduced at the February 1954 New York International Auto Show instead of the Frankfurt or Geneva shows, where company models usually debuted.
+In addition, the production of a smaller roadster, the Mercedes-Benz 190 SL, was announced after Hoffman placed an initial order for 1,000 to support their production.
+Mercedes received a positive visitor response to both cars in New York, and production began at the Sindelfingen plant in August of that year.

 Cost

-The price for the 300 SL coupe in Germany was DM 29,000, and $6,820 in the US.
-The roadster was DM 32,500 in Germany, and $10,950 in the US – 10 percent more expensive than the coupe in Europe, and over 70 percent more in the US.
+The price for the 300 SL coupé in Germany was DM 29,000, and $6,820 in the US.
+The roadster was DM 32,500 in Germany, and $10,950 in the US – 10 percent more expensive than the coupé in Europe, and over 70 percent more in the US.